kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Disambiguate the usage of the ready term by renaming fields used for the initial provisioning workflow
 - Update `ReadyReplicas` counter to use the same semantic Machine's `Ready` condition and add missing `UpToDateReplicas`.
-- Align Machine pools replica counters to other CAPI resources
+- Align MachinePools replica counters to other CAPI resources
 - Align to K8s API conventions by deprecating `Phase`
 - Remove `FailureReason` and `FailureMessage` to get rid of the confusing concept of terminal failures
 - Transition to new, improved, K8s API conventions aligned conditions

-Below you can find the relevant fields in MachinePool Status v1beta2, after v1beta1 removal (end state);
+Below you can find the relevant fields in MachinePoolStatus v1beta2, after v1beta1 removal (end state);
 Below the Go types, you can find a summary table that also shows how changes will be rolled out according to K8s deprecation rules.

 ```golang